 Climate Change and Health Boot Camp: Building Skills and Knowledge for Effective Engagement

-The most recent Climate Change and Health Boot Camp was on June 28-30, 2023.
-Sign up below to hear about the next training!
+The next Climate Change and Health Boot Camp is on June 12-14, 2024.
+Sign up below to hear about registration opening!

 The Climate Change and Health Boot Camp is a three-day intensive course that will prepare clinicians, scientists, and other members of the research, health, and public health communities for informed, effective engagement with climate change issues in their professional lives.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.